 - Additions to the selling price: Report items to be added to the selling price if you have received compensation for damage to the sold property during the year of sale or the five previous years.
 Report the portion of the amount of compensation that was not used to repair or renew the damaged property.

 - Additions to the acquisition price: Report any items to be added to the acquisition price.
 For instance, if a share in a general partnership or limited partnership has been sold, the positive balance of a private account can be reported as an addition to the acquisition price.

 - If the property sold was a forest estate, report any items to be added to the capital gain or capital loss.
 An amount of the forest deduction corresponding to no more than 60% of the acquisition cost of the sold forest estate is added to the capital gain or capital loss derived from selling the forest estate.

-This section is for reporting other capital income received from abroad.
+This section is for other capital income that you have received from foreign countries.
 The different types of other capital income are: